 The SMS (text) service is a question and answer service available for those with mobile phones and the capacity to send and receive text messages.
 You may text a question, and it will be answered, and only seen, by our staff or volunteers.

-There is no cost for this beyond what your mobile provider charges you when sending or receiving any text message.
+There is no cost for this beyond what your mobile provider charges you when sending or receiving any text message or data.
 Due to mobile provider restrictions, our mobile service can only be used by those within the United States at this time.

 Best for: Quick, shorter and simpler questions and answers on the fly, such as when you're away from a computer and need to know where you can get emergency contraception or need to know if a condom was put on correctly, or when you're trying to find something on the site and need help with a link.
 The SMS service is not intended for longer, ongoing discussions, nor questions where you have to start by inputting several text messages right from the start.

 How fast will you be answered?
 Within a few hours to 24 hours.